official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 192. Mr Tim Dowse, Chief of the Assessments Staff from 2003 to 2009, told the Inquiry that Lt Gen Kamil had claimed that:

-82 UN Security Council, 10 April 1995, ‘Report of the Secretary-General on the status of the implementation of the Special Commission’s plan for the ongoing monitoring and verification of Iraq’s compliance with relevant parts of section C of Security Council resolution 687 (1991)’ (S/1995/284).
+[^82]: UN Security Council, 10 April 1995, ‘Report of the Secretary-General on the status of the
-83 Statement Ekéus, 23 April 2011, page 3.
+[^83]: Statement Ekéus, 23 April 2011, page 3.
-84 UN Security Council, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1999/94), Annex C.
+[^84]: UN Security Council, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special
-85 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^85]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-86 Statement Ekéus, 23 April 2011, page 6.
+[^86]: Statement Ekéus, 23 April 2011, page 6.
-87 Note Smidovich, [undated], ‘Note for the File’.
+[^87]: Note Smidovich, [undated], ‘Note for the File’.

 57